Ecuador prosecutor raids offices at Petroecuador, presidency in corruption probe

-Prosecutors also targeted Petroecuador's offices in raids last November, after receiving information from authorities in the United States about a case involving a former company official, and the former energy minister resigned amid a separate investigation into bribery accusations, which he denies.
+Prosecutors had targeted Petroecuador's offices in raids last year, after receiving information from authorities in the United States about a case involving a former company official, and the former energy minister resigned amid a separate investigation into bribery accusations, which he denies.

 "The attorney general's office and police are searching the management and procurator offices of Petroecuador and the judicial sub-secretary of the presidency in Quito.
 Evidence related to the investigation for the alleged crime of corruption is being collected," the attorney general's office said on Twitter.